AssiKalle/Backbone_ThIWert/Project_Planning.md

   - [x] PoE Antenna
   - [x] Ipv4/v6
   - [ ] Durability of antenna under weather condition
-  - [ ] other details
-- Weather condition
-  - [x] Wind speed on install day
+- Weather condition on install day and durability of connection under bad weathher
-- Obstacle between mounting location: There be a lot of trees between two set up location.
+- Obstacle between mounting location

 ***1.2.
-Premeasured risks:***
+Predicted risks:***
 - Low budget or hardware has high cost
 - In practice it will take more time than limited/expected time
 - No suitable mounting point